-It’s a topic that nobody likes to think about or discuss, however it’s important to understand the full extent of the funeral costs that you or your family may need to cover in the future.
-Costs are continuing to rise, putting extra strain on the finances of older people and their families – with some people now putting money aside for their own funerals, to ease the financial burden on their families when they’re gone.
+It's a topic that nobody likes to think about.
+However, it's important to understand the full extent of the funeral costs that you or your family may need to cover in the future.
+Costs are unfortunately continuing to rise, putting extra strain on the finances of older people and their families.
+Some people now have started putting money aside for their own funerals, in order to ease the financial burden on their families when they're gone.

-Today’s post will outline some of the funeral costs that you’ll need to consider, as well as the help that is available from the government.
+Today's post will outline some of the funeral costs that you'll need to consider, alongside the help that is available from the government.

 Average Funeral Costs

-Funeral costs will vary depending on where you find your data.
-According to the Royal London National Funeral Cost Index Report 2017, the average cost of a funeral with a traditional burial is £4257, whilst the average for a funeral with cremation is £3311.
-Costs do vary across the country.
+Funeral costs will generally vary depending on your location.
+According to the Royal London National Funeral Cost Index Report 2019, the average cost of a funeral with a traditional burial is £4321, whilst the average for a funeral with cremation is £3250.
+Costs vary greatly across the country.
 Belfast is the cheapest place in the UK for funerals, while in London a funeral costs nearly double the national average.

 According to SunLife's annual report, average funeral costs have risen by 62% in the last decade.
 In fact, their report also claims:

 "If prices continue to rise at the same rate as they have since 2004, we

 project the average cost of a funeral could reach £5,285 in five years’ time."

 Here's a full breakdown of the average basic funeral costs, courtesy of Royal London: